Let It Flow

 Let It Flow 5:480:00/5:48

 “I fell into a deep meditative trance and awoke with tears in my eyes.
 Thank-you so much.
 We have waited a long time, patiently, for your next work.”

-“I have learned that the inner world of an artist profoundly affects the art they create, and that art in turn profoundly affects the person seeing or hearing it.
+“I have learned that the inner world of an artist profoundly affects the art they create, and that art in turn deeply affects the person seeing or hearing it.
 As the saying goes, we are what we eat.
 Our minds and souls require even more respect.”

 But Katy’s music career got put on ice.
 Instead she dedicated the next decade of her life to something that shocked her to the core.
-The Chinese Communist Party was locking up, torturing, and killing anyone who practiced Falun Dafa in China.
-“Over 70 million people were doing this meditation practice, and overnight they were targeted for elimination by the CCP.”
-Katy became a human rights activist, and moved to New York City to get more involved.
+The Chinese Communist Party was locking up, torturing, and killing anyone who practiced the meditation practice Falun Dafa in China, the same one she was free to enjoy and benefit from.